MicrosoftDocs/learn/learn-pr/azure/gather-metrics-blob-storage/includes/6-using-storage-analytics-logging.md

 You can also change the logging settings, including the log retention period and the events that are recorded by using the `Set-AzStorageServiceLoggingProperty` cmdlet.

 Logs are stored in the $logs folder of your storage account endpoint, then inside a folder structure denoting the service type, year, month, day, and hour of the events.
-For example, the logs for files in blob storage between 4pm and 5pm on the 15th February 2019 would use the following path: https://<storageaccountname>.blob.core.windows.net/$logs/blob/2019/02/15/1600/ and the files are numbered starting from 000000.log in each folder.
+For example, the logs for files in blob storage between 4pm and 5pm on the 15 February 2019 would use the following path: https://<storageaccountname>.blob.core.windows.net/$logs/blob/2019/02/15/1600/ and the files are numbered starting from 000000.log in each folder.

 Log files can be viewed or retrieved for analysis in a number of different ways.
-You can download logs using the AzCopy.exe command-line tool (AzCopy is available in the Cloud Shell or you can download the latest version from http://aka.ms/AzCopy) or using Azure Storage Explorer (you can download Azure Storage Explorer from https://azure.microsoft.com/en-gb/features/storage-explorer/), or you can download logs programmatically.
-You can also view log data with the Log Analytics tool in the Azure Portal.
+You could download logs using the AzCopy.exe command-line tool (AzCopy is available in the Cloud Shell or you could download the latest version from http://aka.ms/AzCopy) or using Azure Storage Explorer (you can download Azure Storage Explorer from https://azure.microsoft.com/en-gb/features/storage-explorer/), or you could download logs programmatically.
+You can also view log data with the Log Analytics tool in the Azure portal.

 ## Analytics Log Formatting
 Storage Analytics logs are stored according to a standard format and version.
 There are two versions of log entries, both of which conform to the following rules: